 I'm a visionary originator of ideas and perspectives with a unique, global and deep slant on things.
-A healer of perceptions, peacemaker, social activist and philanthropist.
+A healer of perceptions, peacemaker, social activist and humanitarian.

 I've created educational projects such as the Glastonbury Gatherings (1984), the OakDragon Project (1987) and the Hundredth Monkey Project (1995).
 These were innovative conferences and educational events.

-They set off a small movement, the 'camps movement', now around 20 organisations in five countries which over 25 years has touched the lives of many thousands of people.
+They set off a small movement, the 'camps movement', which over the decades has touched the lives of many thousands of people in several countries.

 I'm actively committed to realistic personal, social and global change.
 Been at it for half a century.
 The work doesn't end - at least, not in the near term.

 A brief history...